koerners/PlagScan/Readme.md

 # Software Plagiarism Detection Based on Graphs

-## Easy usage
+## Easy use

-1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed
+1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed.
+This repository does not need to be cloned.
-2. Pull the PlagScan image: ``docker pull stefankoerner1/plagscan``.
+2. Pull the prebuilt PlagScan image: ``docker pull stefankoerner1/plagscan:latest``.
 Note that this will download about 1.6 GB.
 3. ``cd`` into the folder with the submissions that should be tested.
 Every submission must be in a separate subfolder.
 The structure should look something like this:

     ```text